matthewmcnew/safe-mock/README.md

 //use resetMock() to a reset all methods on a mock mock.resetMock()

-//use resetMock() on an individual method to only reset that method. mock.someOtherMethod.resetMock()
+//use resetMock() on an individual method to only reset that method mock.someOtherMethod.resetMock()
 ```